UK women are taking control of their finances

 The study also found that more women are living independently, with 85 percent of females living away from home when they make applications for loans, compared to just 74 percent of men.
 Women are also flying the nest earlier with just 41 percent of women aged under 25 living with family compared to 52 percent of men the same age.
 More older men, aged 75+, are living with family while women of the same age are 4 percent more likely to own their own home.

 The Money Guru is a righteous, unbiased comparer of financial products.
-You'll find loans, credit cards, mortgages, life insurance and credit reports that fit your needs as snugly as a pair of lycra yoga pants.
+You'll find loans, credit cards, mortgages and credit reports that fit your needs as snugly as a pair of lycra yoga pants.
 If you’re looking to get back on the path to financial enlightenment, help is always nearby!
 Visit the wisdom section at moneyguru.com for tips, ideas and guidance to make sure you are making savvy savings all year round.